Two women meet by chance and discover that they are both victims of abusive husbands. Together, they plot their revenge...

 Amanda Craig is a British novelist, short-story writer and critic.
 Born in South Africa in 1959, she grew up in Italy, where her parents worked for the UN, and was educated at Bedales School and Clare College Cambridge.

 After a brief time in advertising and PR, she became a journalist for newspapers such as the Sunday Times, Observer, Daily Telegraph and Independent, winning both the Young Journalist of the Year and the Catherine Pakenham Award.
 She was the children's critic for the Independent on Sunday and The Times.
 She still reviews children's books for the New Statesman, and literary fiction for the Observer, but is mostly a full-time novelist.
-Her novel Hearts and Minds was longlisted for the Bailey's Prize for Women's Fiction, and her most recent novel, The Lie of the Land, was chosen as a book of the year by the Guardian, Observer, Telegraph, New Statesman, Evening Standard, Sunday Times and Irish Times.
+Her novel Hearts and Minds was longlisted for the Bailey's Prize for Women's Fiction, and The Lie of the Land was chosen as a book of the year by the Guardian, Observer, Telegraph, New Statesman, Evening Standard, Sunday Times and Irish Times.
+Her latest novel, The Golden Rule was longlisted for the Women's Prize 2021.